 The last streetcars ever built for Edmonton (#80 - 84) were constructed in 1930.
 An arched roof that has a continuous symmetrical curve from one side of the car to the other was used on these all steel, double truck cars which used trucks from the Canadian Car & Foundry.
 They were single ended, 45' 11 7/8" long cars with 51 seats.
 Car #80 in the ERRS collection at Fort Edmonton Park is the sole survivor of the most modern streetcars ever to operate on the Edmonton system.

 Ottawa Car Company built a total of 28 (32%) of the streetcars used on the Edmonton Radial Railway System.

-Edmonton Streetcars built by the Preston Car Company
+Builder: Preston Car Company

 The first order of four cars (#10, 12, 14, 16) from the Preston Car Company of Preston, Ontario (now part of Cambridge, Ontario) arrived in 1909.
 The cars were 42' long, double ended and contained 44 seats.
 The frame was steel reinforced wood and the monitor roof curved smoothly down to the top of the sidewalls in what is called a bullnose end.
 Two Bemis 45 trucks were placed under the cars in Edmonton.
 Car 14 was rebuilt into the library car in 1941.

 The Preston Car Company received a second order for cars #28 - 31 in 1911.
 These wood steel reinforced framed, single ended cars arrived ready for service with monitor roofs with bullnose ends, Brill 27 G-1 trucks and 41 seats.
 The body of car 31 awaits restoration at Fort Edmonton Park.